arduino/docs-content/content/hardware/03.nano/boards/nano/tutorials/nano-getting-started/nano-getting-started.md

 ![The Arduino IDE.](./assets/open-ide.png)

-## Install Board Package
+## Board Package

 The [Arduino Core for AVR devices](https://github.com/arduino/ArduinoCore-avr) comes preinstalled with the IDE, so no additional installation is necessary to get started.
 To use a different version than the latest, open the "Board Manager" from the left-hand menu.
 Search for Nano and install the version you want to use.

 ![Arduino AVR Board Package](./assets/install-nano-core.png)

 You should now be able to select your board in the board selector.
-You will need to have your board connected to your computer via the USB-C® connector at this point.
+You will need to have your board connected to your computer via the USB Mini connector at this point.

 ![Arduino Nano board found.](./assets/nano-connected.png)

-Congratulations, you have now successfully installed the Arduino AVR board package via the Arduino IDE.
+Congratulations, your board is now ready to be used via the Arduino IDE.

 ## Compile & Upload Sketches